bobo-k2/rmrk2-ink-examples/README.md

 **NOTE: Still under development**
+**Doesn't work with Node v18.
+Use v16 instead.**

 This repository showcases a collection of examples on how to use RMRK2 with Ink! [contract](https://github.com/rmrk-team/rmrk-ink) implementation.

-The ispiration came from a very similar [project](https://github.com/rmrk-team/rmrk2-examples) targeting RMRK2 pallet.
+The inspiration came from a very similar [project](https://github.com/rmrk-team/rmrk2-examples) targeting RMRK2 pallet.

 This is a monorepo, so do `yarn install` from the root of this repo.